iotaledger/integration-services/documentation/docs/getting_started/installation/kubernetes/local_setup.md

 kubectl create -f https://bit.ly/k4k8s
 ```

-2. Open new terminal and type in
+2. Start a tunnel for the Kong service by opening a new terminal window and running the following command:
 ```
 minikube service -n kong kong-proxy --url
 ```